Siegel-Lab/libSps/README.md

 # libSps - The Sparse Prefix Sums Library

-## Introduction
+## Overview

-libSps is a C++ Library that allows counting points in *n*-dimensional space in constant time [O(1)].
+libSps is a versatile C++ library designed for analyzing n-dimensional data in constant time (O(1)).
+Specifically, it implements (hyper-)rectangle count queries.
-It was written to analyze [Hi-C and RADICL-seq data](https://en.wikipedia.org/wiki/Chromosome_conformation_capture "Wikipedia") and is based on the algorithms in Shekelyan et al. [1] as well as Schmidt et al. [2].
+This library is ideal for processing [Hi-C and RADICL-seq data](https://en.wikipedia.org/wiki/Chromosome_conformation_capture "Wikipedia"). libSps is based on algorithms developed by Shekelyan et al. [1] and Schmidt et al. [2].

-libSps can be used as a Python3 module or as a header only library for C++-17.
+This library offers seamless integration with Python3 and can be used as a header-only library for C++-17 projects.

+## How it Works

-The basic algorithmic principle is to compute and store the prefix sums of all datapoints.
+The core of libSps is its ability to compute and store the prefix sums of all data points.
-For example: The points 1, 3, 3 & 5
+Consider the example of the points 1, 3, 3, and 5:

             X       XX      X
         |   |   |   |   |   |
         0   1   2   3   4   5

-would have the following prefix sums (e.g. there are 3 points before position 4): 0, 1, 1, 3, 3, 4
+The prefix sums of these points would be: 0, 1, 1, 3, 3, 4.

     4 -                     ----
     3 -             --------